articles appear below:

 Only atheists require evidence.

-The claim that Christianity offers a simple set of precepts that offers
+that Christianity offers a simple set of precepts that offers

 certainty is not true.
 God may provide certainty on some issues where